TeresaWehmeier/Pewlett-Hackard-Analysis/README.md

 Other questions from the queries and data include:

 - Senior Engineers are the largest potential retiree pool with over 29,000 employees, or nearly 30% of the retirement elegible employees.
-      - How difficult will it be to find qualified engineers to fill these senior level retirees?
+      - How difficult will it be to find qualified engineers to fill these senior level roles?

 - Senior Staff is the second largest potential retiree pool with over 28,000 employees, again representing nearly 30% of total retirement eligible employees.
 - Nearly 70% of all possible retirees are in senior positions.
-      - Should current retirement eligible staff be mentoring the "mentor staff" now to fill these senior level positions?
+      - Should current retirement eligible staff be mentoring the "mentor staff" now to fill these senior level roles?

 - Nearly 50% of all possible retirees are "senior engineers" or "engineers".
       - How difficult will it be to find qualified engineers to fill these roles?

-Expanding the mentorship selection query to include those born in 1964 increases the mentorship pool to 19,905 possible mentors, or 22% of the retirement pool.
-In addition, Pewlett-Hackard may want to seek out local or regional universities to recruit their pool of engineers.
-The analysis shows engineer positions make up a large portion of those riding the "silver tsunami".
-Due to the significant number of senior engineers anticipated to retire in the next three years, the company may also want to initiate a mentorship program with this group of retirees in order to build their next senior level engineers before they department the company.

 A query was built that shows the side-by-side comparison of retirement roles compared the expanded mentors (19,905 mentors) in those roles.
 The total retiring staff is heavy in both senior engineers and senior staff, and also reflects a considerable number of engineers not specified as "senior".
 Since senior level positions and engineers can be difficult to hire, Pewlett-Hackard may wish to consider using their retirement eligible pool to mentor those who will remain as future mentors for new employees.